qiushiyan/old-website/public/fpp/ch7.md

 y_t = \beta_0 + \beta_1x_{1t} + \beta_2x_{2t} + \dots + \beta_kx_{kt} + \epsilon_t
 \end{equation}

 We could simply use more predictors in `us_change` to create a multiple linear regression model.
 This time, the last 4 columns are included in the model.
-Take a look at the rest 3 time seires determined by `Production`, `Savings` and `Unemployment`
+Take a look at the rest 3 time series determined by `Production`, `Savings` and `Unemployment`

 ```r